kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

 Creating E-Mails
 ================

-Creates an email in eMarketing Suite and assigns it the respective parameters.
+Creates an email in eMarketing Suite and assigns the respective parameters to it.

 Endpoint
 --------